Create a Cluster ¶

 Save

-of new cluster to a shell variable for future commands:clusterId=36149
+idof new cluster to a shell variable for future commands:clusterId=36149 -

 Wait for all nodes to have

-:watch -n 1 linode-cli lke pools-list $clusterId --text
+status=ready:watch -n 1 linode-cli lke pools-list $clusterId --text -

 Read ids of new pools into a variable: